-We believe that our cash on hand, cash flow from operations, proceeds from our recent offerings of our debt and equity securities, the sale of shares of our Diamondback common stock and borrowings under our revolving credit facility will be sufficient to meet our normal recurring operating needs and capital requirements for the next twelve months.
+We currently estimate our exploration and production capital expenditures for 2014 to be in the range of \$675.0 million to \$725.0 million and an additional \$225.0 million to \$275.0 million for acreage acquisitions in the Utica Shale.
+We believe that our cash on hand, cash flow from operations, proceeds from the sale of our securities, the sale of shares of our Diamondback common stock and borrowings under our revolving credit facility will be sufficient to meet our normal recurring operating needs and capital requirements for the next twelve months.
 In the event we elect to further expand or accelerate our drilling programs, pursue additional acquisitions, exercise our Blackhawk option or accelerate our Canadian oil sands project, we may be required to obtain additional funds which we would seek to do through traditional borrowings, offerings of debt or equity securities or other means, including the sale of assets.
 We regularly evaluate new acquisition opportunities.
 Needed capital may not be available to us on acceptable terms or at all.
 If we are unable to obtain funds when needed or on acceptable terms, we may be required to delay or curtail implementation of our business plan or not be able to complete acquisitions that may be favorable to us.